johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 ## DDNS

-1. For the Cloudflare DDNS server we must get an API token, as previously stated here are the steps:
+1. For the Cloudflare DDNS server we must get an API token.
+As previously stated here are the steps:
 ```
       My Profile > API Tokens > Create Token
       choose "Edit zone DNS" template